-Any driver transporting dangerous goods must therefore, be trained and have a Transportation of Dangerous Goods (TDG) certificate.
+Any driver transporting dangerous goods must therefore, be trained and have a Transportation of Dangerous Goods (TDG) certificate (note that drivers need only be trained in TDG Class 3: Flammable Liquids).
 This certificate will be obtained in a special TDG course arranged by your employer.